LivePersonInc/developer-center/pages/documents/WebsiteMonitoring/LE-Tag/Events/events.md

 #### MONITORING_STATE

-This event is triggered when monitoring starts and/or when its state is changed.
+This event is triggered when vistor monitoring starts and/or when its state is changed.

 **Event Information**